I call it the ‘Barcelona rookie mistake’ and it happened to a friend of mine.

 What we’re talking about here is a super convenient digital discount card.
 It allows you to plan the holiday in minutes from the comfort of home including a base of:

-- Skip the line entry at Sagrada Familia + Park Guell.
+- Skip the line entry at Sagrada Familia (various) + Park Guell with audio guide.

-- Airport transport with Aerobus (round trip ticket) or the Girona Airport bus (a €17.00 value).
+- Airport transport with Aerobus (round trip ticket) OR the Girona Airport bus (a €17.00 value) OR a ticket on the Montjuic Teleferic.

 - A 1 or 2 day pass for the Bus Turistic.